 Chapter 5 Dealing with the Interregnum T he execution of the king sent shock waves through the royalist community.
 But it also posed important questions for the route that royalists should now take.
 With Charles II an absent and uncrowned monarch, and no prospect of negotiations with the newly created English republic, royalists faced a difﬁcult dilemma as to what their course of action should be.
 Through its offer of the Engagement the new regime presented royalists with a means of afﬁrming their loyalty to the new regime, while the 1652 Act of Oblivion

-‘interregnum’, during which a struggle for meaning, narrative and reason is constitutive of the struggle for power that will eventually give birth to ‘the new’.
+authority, ‘consists precisely in the fact that the old is dying out and the new cannot be born’ ( Gramsci, 1971: 276 ).
+The same is true of the current ‘interregnum’, during which a struggle for meaning, narrative and reason is constitutive of the struggle for power that will eventually give birth to ‘the new’.
 Humanitarianism has been a defining feature of liberal order.
 But it is not simply a pillar of liberal ideology.
 Indeed, essential to any universalist politics of the human , its liberal character is contingent.
-Amid the crisis of liberal order, humanitarian norms and practices are increasingly contested, and the concept of humanitarianism itself is being redefined.
-This first issue of the
+Amid the crisis of

 Humanitarianism in a Post-Liberal World Order